salcc/Scholar-PDF-Reader-with-Annotations/README.md

 ![Screenshot](screenshot.png)

-The extension maintains all the functionality of the original Google Scholar PDF Reader:
+The extension maintains all the functionality of the  Google Scholar PDF Reader:

 - Preview references as you read.
 Click the in-text citation to see a summary and find the PDF.
 - Read faster with the AI outline.
 Get a quick overview and click on interesting bullets to jump within the paper.